-4.1.4 Organizational interviews
+4.1.4 Organizational Interviews

-In April 2023, the DOA and ORS team compiled a list of contacts at various organizations to interview and gather information for BEAD and Digital Equity planning efforts; they primarily focused on state agencies and nonprofit organizations.
+In April 2023, the DOA and ORS team compiled a list of contacts at various organizations to interview and gather information for BEAD and digital equity planning efforts; they primarily focused on state agencies and nonprofit organizations.
 Prior to the interviews, the State requested if the contacts could also share strategic plans or other documents that could be helpful during our research.
 Over the course of six weeks, interviews were conducted with 68 individuals representing 33 organizations.

 During these interviews, organizations were encouraged to discuss topics such as the target population that their organization serves, how Broadband affects their ability to serve their constituents, the challenges of their constituents, and their ideal vision for Broadband and Digital Equity efforts in the state.
-Throughout the interviews, efforts were made to ensure that the DOA and the ORS were hearing from individuals and organizations that represented Covered Populations.
+Throughout the interviews, efforts were made to ensure that the DOA and the ORS were hearing from individuals and organizations that represented covered populations.
 The DOA and the ORS were able to connect with organizations that represented individuals who live in covered households, aging individuals, incarcerated individuals, veterans, individuals who are members of a racial or ethnic minority group, and individuals who reside primarily in a rural area.
 Details are provided in the table below.

-Population Groups Organizations Individuals who live in covered households United Way Association of South Carolina Aging individuals • AARP Incarcerated Individuals SC Appleseed Legal Justice CenterDepartment of Corrections Veterans Department of Veterans Affairs Individuals with disabilities Together SC Individuals with a language barrier Mobile Mexican Consulate Individuals who are members of a racial or ethnic minority group Commission for Minority AffairsUrban League Individuals who primarily reside in a rural area Palmetto Care Connections Rural Infrastructure Authority SC Office of Rural Health
+Individuals who live in covered households United Way Association of South Carolina Aging individuals Incarcerated Individuals AARP SC Appleseed Legal Justice Center Department of Corrections Veterans Individuals with disabilities Department of Veterans Affairs Together SC Individuals with a language barrier Mobile Mexican Consulate Individuals who are members of a racial or ethnic minority group Commission for Minority AffairsUrban League

+Individuals who

+primarily reside in

+a rural area

+- Palmetto Care Connections

+- Rural Infrastructure Authority

+- SC Office of Rural Health